tibonilab/cloudmouse-docs/02_hardware_specifications.md

+# Hardware specs

+### Dual-core ESP32-S3 running at 240MHz.
+8MB PSRAM for your ideas.
+16MB flash for your code.
+Plus encoder, display, LED, buzzer.

 CloudMouse is built around the ESP32-S3 N16R8, a powerful dual-core microcontroller with integrated WiFi and Bluetooth.
 Everything you need to build interactive projects is already on board.

 ## Microcontroller